Privacy Policy

 10.2 Deletion

 You may ask us to delete personal information about you.
 We will comply except where retention is required by law, necessary for the establishment, exercise or defence of legal claims, or otherwise permitted under the Privacy Act.
 Where personal information is held by us on behalf of a customer (for example, an administrator’s account record within a customer’s tenant), we will refer the request to the customer in the first instance.
+Where we hold the information in our own right (for example, a beta-interest or support enquiry under clause 7.5), we will action your deletion request directly.

 10.4 Anonymity and pseudonymity